biggafish/GettingDataProject/README.md

 ## README

+**Testing the run_analysis.R file** please ensure the below has been completed before trying to run the run_analysis.R file

+1. ensure the project data has been downloaded and unzipped.

+2. set the *datadir* variable in the run_analysis.R file to the correct location of the downloaded data.

+3. ensure that the plyr and reshape2 packages have been installed and loaded.

 **Introduction**

 This file explains the methods I have used to produce the tidy data set requested in the project instructions.